jayedul78/jayedul78/README.md

 📌 Projects

-🔹 Calculator App – A calculator built in C with an HTML interface (Work in Progress)
+🔹 A simple scientific calculator using C language.

 📫 Connect with Me